 Carriers may use ELD technology to measure payouts and incentivize good driving.
-The truck driver salary pay can be modified to create clear compensation models by seeing hours, activity as well as efficiency.
+The truck driver salary pay can be modified to create clear compensation models by seeing hours, activity, and efficiency.

 Fleet managers may also create performance-based incentive programs for drivers who have robust safety and productivity records.

-Many fleet companies take on the perceived disadvantage that some carriers see in ELDs and transforms it into a vast opportunity to rapidly earn more money.
+Many fleet companies take on the perceived disadvantage that some carriers see in ELDs, transforming it into a vast opportunity to rapidly earn more money.

 The Domino Effect

-There was further change to be done for long haul carriers.
-Drivers have noticed in many of these cases they had to leave earlier in the morning and always returned home later, or the next day, as they had to ensure compliance with the 14-hour law, the 30-minute rest law, and the period rules.
+There was a further change to be done for long-haul carriers.
+Drivers have noticed in many of these cases, they had to leave earlier in the morning and always returned home later or the next day, as they had to ensure compliance with the 14-hour law, the 30-minute rest law, and the period rules.